Monumental PJ Honored at Ceremony

 |0

-This work, Monumental PJ Honored at Ceremony [Image 4 of 4], by TSgt Kelly Goonan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Monumental PJ Honored at Ceremony, by TSgt Kelly Goonan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT